Barn Pulley Light | Easy Farmhouse Industrial Project

 Affiliate links are included below to the inexpensive products you’ll need to make your own barn pulley light.

 I had a big rusty hook in my stockpile, which made a perfect hanger for it.

 I prefer to use natural daylight light bulbs throughout my house, but since the bulb is so visible on barn pulley lights, I’m using one like an Edison bulb instead.
 I’ll be using this as more of an accent light than a main light anyway, so that’s okay.
 I’m so glad I went with my gut instinct, and kept the pulley for myself.
 I have it hanging in my entryway right now, but once our bedroom remodel is finished, I’ll probably use it in there.

 Old barn pulleys can usually be found on Etsy and Ebay for anywhere between $20 and $50.
 I’ve always gotten mine at auctions.

-I get all my old-fashioned lighting supplies from Vintage Wire and Supply Co.
-Their 8 ft. cloth covered cord kit is only $12, and includes a vintage style wall plug.
-All you need to add is a bulb socket (which they also carry), then wrap the cord around a pulley wheel, and you have a finished barn pulley light – ready to hang!
+I used a vintage style cloth covered cord kit which includes a vintage style wall plug and bulb socket.
+All you need to do is wrap the cord around a pulley wheel, and you have a finished barn pulley light – ready to plug in and hang!

 See more of my Repurposed Vintage Projects HERE.